Gaussian approximation for penalized Wasserstein barycenters: Introduction

+$W_1$ barycenter in the previous example doesn't have an explicit formula but we will show below that it has Gaussian approximation.
 It is well known that the center-of-mass in $l_2$ norm converges to a Gaussian random vector.
-As for the barycenter it is also expected to have some Gaussian properties.
-For example the measures are Gaussian themselves or one-dimensional or circles set then the Gaussian structure of the barycenter is evident.
-In circles set case the mean and radius converges to some Gaussian variables as a sum of independent observations according to Central Limit Theorem.
-In one-dimensional case denoting distribution functions by $F_i(x)$
+As for the barycenter ($\muhat$), it is also expected to have some Gaussian properties.
+For example, if the measures are Gaussian themselves or one-dimensional or circles set then the Gaussian approximation of the $W_2^2$ barycenter is proven in papers \cite{BinWas}, \cite{g_was_clt}.
+In circles set case the mean and radius converge to some Gaussian variables as a sum of independent observations according to Central Limit Theorem.
+In one-dimensional case, denoting distribution functions by $F_i(x)$